microsoft/MSLab/Insider/readme.md

 Download bits [here](https://www.microsoft.com/en-us/software-download/windowsinsiderpreviewserver)

-Hydrate labs as usual.
-Just click cancel when asked for Server Cumulative Update.
+Hydrate labs as [usual](https://github.com/Microsoft/ws2016lab#HowTo), just click cancel when asked for Server Cumulative Update.

 If you hydrate lab with Windows 10 (default), you will be asked for Windows 10 media.
 You can use [RS2 evaluation version](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-10-enterprise) or [RS3 Insider Preview ISO](https://www.microsoft.com/en-us/software-download/windowsinsiderpreviewadvanced)